 Sharon is a speech and language pathologist by education.
 She lived in Israel for seven years where she taught children with Special Needs.
 Sharon has been on faculty since 2014.
 She has over thirty years education.
 She has a passion for Israel and Judaism.
 Sharon is also an artist.

 KITAH ALEF (1st Grade)

 Avital is originally from Israel, where she lived both in the city and on a kibbutz.
 It was on the kibbutz where she started teaching.
 She came to the United States with her family in 1990.
-This is Avital's first year on the Temple Emunah faculty.
-She is excited to share her love for Hebrew, Judaism and Israel with the Temple Emunah community.
+This is Avital's second year on the Temple Emunah faculty.
+She is excited to continue sharing her love for Hebrew, Judaism and Israel with the Temple Emunah community.